Esri/arcgis-maps-sdk-java-samples/utility_network/perform-valve-isolation-trace/README.md

 ## How to use the sample

-Click on one or more features on the map to add filter barriers (marked as red crosses) and/or create and set the configuration's filter barriers by selecting a utility category.
+Click on one or more features on the map to add filter barriers (marked as red crosses) or create and set the configuration's filter barriers by selecting a utility category from the drop down menu.
 Toggle "Isolated Features" to update trace configuration.
 Click "Trace" to run a subnetwork-based isolation trace, and click "Reset" to clear filter barriers and trace results.

 ## How it works